 On July 7, 2016, I was cruising Facebook when I came across a most fascinating and brilliant person and writer, Luna Flesher Lindsey.
 Her comments on Facebook grabbed me.
-I could relate to them in many ways, in that I, too, was ostricized (while among the LDS) albeit for being a Mormon fundamentalist.
+I could relate to them in many ways, in that I, too, was ostracized while among the LDS.
+In my case, it wasfor being a Mormon fundamentalist

-But Luna was ostracized for being a high-functioning autistic person and a genius, among other things.
-She has a beautiful way with words, expressing so well what ostracization feels like.
-So I messaged Lindsey and got permission to post her words.
+Luna was ostracized for being a high-functioning autistic person, a genius, and other such.
+In the following essay, she exhibits a beautiful way with words as she expresses so well what ostracization feels like.

 But first some of my own words, by way of introduction: Luna Lindsey grew up a mainstream LDS Mormon.
 Then later left the church.
 Her most interesting Twitter/Facebook comments to her friends online (that I am posting here in this blog) are relating some of her painful experiences she had growing up in that environment.

 It would be sad to see these comments lost to Facebook, as most of our comments soon are.
-But before we get into her “mid-stream story,” let me also add that after messaging her a bit, I learned that she is a published writer, among much else.
-I bought her book online called, “Recovering Agency: Lifting the Veil of Mormon Mind Control.”
+But before we get into her “mid-stream story,” let me also add that after messaging her a bit, I learned that she is a published writer and public speaker, among much else.
+I bought her book “Recovering Agency: Lifting the Veil of Mormon Mind Control.”

-Writes Lindsey: “ … my own experience… Because I’m realizing that even tho we were in the church at the same time, that our difference in age (and gender) could have a huge impact on our different perceptions of the experience.
+“ … my own experience… because I’m realizing that even tho we were in the church at the same time, that our difference in age (and gender) could have a huge impact on our different perceptions of the experience.

 I was terrified to be different.
 There were certain lines I knew I could never cross.
 I had to act and be as feminine as I could, to fit the gender roles which were constantly being thrown at me.
 I felt deeply ashamed that I wasn’t good with kids, that I didn’t like cooking, that I wasn’t good at sewing.